protofire/polkadot-failover-mechanism/azure/README.md

 ### Clone the repo

-Either clone this repo using `git clone` command or simply download it from Web and unpack on the deployer node.
+You will need to clone this repo and it's submodules.
+Use `git clone --recurse-submodules` command, `--recurse-submodules` is mandatory to make scripts work.

 ### Run the Terraform scripts